 - Stay away from any downed power lines.

 - When you’re driving, watch out for downed trees and standing water.
-Obey all road signs, including closures, and remember: Your car is not a floatation device.
+Obey all road signs, including closures, and remember: Your car is not a flotation device.
 If you can’t see the road because it’s under water, don’t drive on it.

 - If you are in or will be traveling to an avalanche-prone area, visit the Northwest Avalanche Center’s website to get the latest updates on avalanche risk.
 And remember that more snow, which many mountainous areas are forecast to get, further increases the chances of an avalanche.